elorajm/NetworkingModule/README.md

 ## Overview

-As a software engineer, I am always looking for opportunities to deepen my understanding of real-world communication systems.
+I am always looking for opportunities to deepen my understanding of real-world communication systems.
 Networking is an essential skill for building modern distributed applications such as chat servers, IoT devices, multiplayer games, dashboards, and remote services.

 This project is a fully functional networking system that demonstrates secure, structured communication between multiple programs running simultaneously on the same network.
 It includes: